Five ways IoT can make your life easier

-Thanks to near ubiquitous wifi accessibility and a wide array of innovations in the tech field, we are living in an increasingly interconnected world.
-The Internet of Things (IoT) is making everything easier, from our work lives to our personal time spent at home, by connecting mobile phones, vehicles, and electronic appliances, all of which collect and exchange data through embedded sensors.
+Thanks to near-ubiquitous wifi accessibility and a wide array of innovations in the tech field, we are living in an increasingly interconnected world.
+The Internet of Things (IoT) is making everything easier by connecting mobile phones, vehicles, and electronic appliances, all of which collect and exchange data through embedded sensors.

-IoT is beginning to find its place in many different aspects of our lives, from combating climate change to revolutionising emergency response methods.
-IoT is still in its infancy, but it is already being incorporated into a variety of products and services that are available today which have been developed with the purpose of making people’s lives easier.
-We will be exploring the top 5 ways in which IoT can make your life easier.
+IoT is beginning to find its place in many wider aspects of our lives too, from combating climate change to revolutionising emergency response methods.
+IoT is still in its infancy, but it is already being incorporated into a variety of products and services that are available today which have been developed with the purpose of making people’s lives easier: we look into the top 5 ways this is happening.

 Intelligent buildings are currently revolutionising the traditional commercial offices we are used to.
-Smart offices are highly connected ecosystems that understand workers’ needs, and more than a third of workers are excited about the opportunity to leverage IoT to wirelessly connect devices and analyse data in real time (Dell & Intel, 2016).
+Smart offices are highly connected ecosystems that understand workers’ needs, and more than a third of workers are excited about the opportunity to leverage IoT to wirelessly connect devices and analyse data in real time.

-This allows occupants to interact with heating, ventilation, air conditioning, lighting, and many other building functions.
-Better yet, smart offices can determine everything from how many employees are present in the building, where they’re located, and how many conference rooms are being used and for how long.
+This connectivity allows occupants to interact with heating, ventilation, air conditioning, lighting, and many other building functions.
+Better yet, smart offices can determine how many employees are present in the building, where they’re located, how many conference rooms are being used and for how long.

 Smart homes are on the rise.
-According to the most recent YouGov survey from 2018, 23% of homes have at least one smart device, with 11% having a smart speaker, 5% with smart lighting and 3% having smart security in place (Building).
+According to the most recent YouGov survey from 2018, 23% of homes have at least one smart device, with 11% having a smart speaker, 5% with smart lighting and 3% having smart security in place.

 IoT in the living space allows homeowners to control their environment from a single source, usually a smart home app on their mobile device.
 This allows for added security, comfort, convenience, and energy efficiency, all the while taking out some of the stresses associated with general housekeeping.